TransparentHealth/designate-access-to-phi/IRAD.md

 Grant these individuals full access to all of my of health information in all forms including but not limited to:

-* Online access
+* Online access, such a patient portal websites
 * Electronic copies, such as memory sticks
-* Physical media such as paper, films, and images.
+* Physical media such as paper, films, and images

 The individual delegates are: